IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 generated data in a contract model test must be part of an action*.
 In this case, we just decide that every test should begin with an ``Init`` action, that specifies the targets to be used in this test case.
-So we must extend the :hsobj:`Plutus.Contract.Test.ContractModel.Action` type to include ``Init``:
+So we must extend the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` type to include ``Init``:

 .. literalinclude:: Escrow2.hs
    :start-after: START Action